-E. Tory Higgins defined the relation between these various selves - actual, ideal and ought - in his self-discrepancy theory.
+E. Tory Higgins defined the relation between these various selves—actual, ideal and ought—in his self-discrepancy theory.
 The ideal and ought selves are our "guides" or standards that we use to organize information and motivate action.
 The motivational properties of these selves are related to the specific emotions that are associated with the discrepancy between the actual self and either the ideal or ought self.
-For example, when our actual self does not align with our ideal self, we typically feel disappointed, sad or despondent.
+For example, when our actual self does not align with our ideal self, we typically feel disappointed, sad, or despondent.
 When our actual self does not match our ought self, we typically feel agitated, guilty, distressed, and anxious.
 As the picture above suggests, our perceptions or misperceptions of self and the discrepancy between our actual and ideal selves can have dire consequences.
-However, the health effects of self-discrepancy theory is not my focus.
+However, the health effects of self-discrepancy theory are not my focus.
 I want to consider how self-discrepancy might relate to our needless task delay.

 Early in the term, student volunteers completed a measure of procrastination.
 A couple of weeks later, these participants were asked to sort 48 index cards into piles.
 Each index card had an attribute or characteristic of the self written on it; these included both self-concept and self-presentational traits.
 For example, self-concept statements on the card included words or phrases like: hard worker, good at meeting deadlines, reliable, trustworthy, dependable, forceful.
 Self-presentational tactics included: excuse-making, justification, enhancement, intimidation.